 Disclosure and desirability

-The most obvious is to mandate performance disclosure for commercial properties based on real, rather than estimated, energy usage and carbon emissions, Hirigoyen says.
-This would give property owners, developers and investors real insight into the actual carbon intensity of an asset – not modelled energy performance certificates (EPCs) but what she calls “real-life energy and carbon performance disclosure”, available to see at the point of sale or lease.
+The most obvious is to have performance disclosure for commercial properties based on real, rather than estimated, energy usage and carbon emissions.
+This would give property owners, developers and investors real insight into the actual carbon intensity of an asset – not modelled energy performance certificates (EPCs) but what Hirigoyen calls “real-life energy and carbon performance disclosure”, available to see at the point of sale or lease.

 “One would think, from an energy point of view, this should become even more palatable.
 You need to know what your liability is,” she says.
 It’s not hard to see how having an accurate measure of a building’s carbon intensity could have both financially beneficial, and painful, implications for its market value and desirability as an investment.

 This brings us to the idea of the whole-life carbon assessment, in other words trying to establish the total amount of CO2 emissions created during the entire life cycle of a building.
-That includes the building materials used in its construction, its lifetime as an occupied property and the carbon effects of the demolition process.
+That includes the building materials used in its construction, its lifetime as an occupied property, followed by the carbon effects of the demolition process.

 Desperately seeking definitions

-Yet it’s not as if there’s nothing going on.
-Hirigoyen says the UKGBC is collaborating with more than a dozen organisations and industry bodies – the Better Buildings Partnership, Royal Institute of British Architects, Royal Institution of Chartered Surveyors and The Carbon Trust, to name a few – to define what exactly net zero means for different types of building.
+Hirigoyen says the UKGBC is collaborating with more than a dozen organisations and industry bodies – the Better Buildings Partnership, Royal Institute of British Architects, Royal Institution of Chartered Surveyors and The Carbon Trust to name a few – to define what exactly net zero means for different types of building.

 With input from various working and technical groups, the UKGBC and others are trying to get the property industry to coalesce around a definition of net zero, which can then be used to set credible targets.
 That endeavour, in which whole-life carbon assessments look likely to play a role, seems like a pretty good start.

-Hirigoyen cites a definition of net zero set by the Science Based Targets initiative, the global partnership widely followed by the private sector.
-It says that, irrespective of sector, net zero means an absolute reduction in emissions of 90 to 95 per cent, supplemented by minimal carbon offsetting.
+Hirigoyen cites a definition of net zero set by the Science Based Targets initiative, the global partnership widely followed by the private sector, that, irrespective of sector, net zero means an absolute reduction in emissions of 90 to 95 per cent, supplemented by minimal carbon offsetting.
 Companies cannot claim to be net zero unless they have achieved that initial reduction.

-In the UK, some specific things can be done to help move the whole process along, not least much better government coordination across the various parts of the built environment ecosystem.
+In the UK, there are some specific things that can be done to help move the whole process along, not least much better government coordination across the various parts of the built environment ecosystem.

 As another example, the decarbonisation of buildings has to be linked with the government’s overall energy policy and with the decarbonisation of the power grid using renewable sources in particular.

-When UK Chancellor Jeremy Hunt made his Autumn Statement a matter of days after our interview, it seemed as if he and Sunak had been listening in on the conversation.
-In a move applauded by the UKGBC, not only did Hunt pledge to invest in a slew of new renewable energy projects, including offshore wind farms and solar parks, but he also said he aimed to reduce energy consumption by buildings and industry by 15 per cent by 2030.
+A matter of days after our interview, it’s as if Sunak and his chancellor Jeremy Hunt were listening in on the conversation.
+In a move applauded by the UKGBC, as part of his Autumn Statement, not only did Hunt pledge to invest in a slew of new renewable energy projects, including offshore wind farms and solar parks, but he also said he aimed to reduce energy consumption by buildings and industry by 15 per cent by 2030.
 Investment zones will be clustered around universities and centres of excellence in research.
 Finally, a bit of joined-up thinking perhaps.

 Hirigoyen says there are three big contributions commercial buildings can make.
 The first is that we need to turn them into “mini power stations”.
 “They can all have photovoltaics on the roof – you can now coat a building’s facade in photovoltaic film – and panels and glass.
 As the cost of some of those technologies starts to come down dramatically, we ought to be decentralising our energy usage and making it as onsite as possible,” she says.

-The second is that we must make our buildings much more efficient, so less energy is needed to heat and cool them.
+The second is that we must make our buildings much more efficient, so they need less energy to heat and cool them.
 Much of this is easily achievable through new technologies and can be incorporated into any retrofit or new-build design.